MikeBishop/http-layering/draft-bishop-decomposing-http.md

 >   Finally, HTTP/2 also enables more efficient processing of messages
 >   through use of binary message framing.

-Conceptually, HTTP/1.1 achieved the same properties on a TCP mapping using wildly different strategies.
+Conceptually, HTTP/2 achieved the same properties required of a TCP mapping using wildly different strategies from HTTP/1.1.
 HTTP/1.1 achieves properties such as parallelism and out-of-order delivery by the use of multiple TCP connections.
-HTTP/2 implements additional transport services on top of TCP to enable the use of a single TCP connection.
+HTTP/2 implements these services on top of TCP to enable the use of a single TCP connection.
 The working group's charter to maintain HTTP's broad applicability meant that there were few or no changes in how HTTP surfaces to